chrisstoy/mockingbird/design/mockingbird-requirements.md

 - The Feed must display a list of Posts
 - The Feed must provide a way to filter which Posts are displayed
 - The Feed must provide a way for the current User to create a new Post

+### Friends

+- A User must be able to request to become a Friend with another User
+- A User must be able to accept or reject a Friend request
+- A User must be able to remove an existing Friend.
+-

 # System Components